Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Nungwi and Kendwa are beach villages located at the northern tip of Zanzibar.

 There is an ongoing project for sea turtle conservation.
-The green and hawksbill turtles are conserved here and monitored by Mnarani Marine Turtle Conservation Pond.
+The green and hawksbill turtles are conserved here and monitored by the Mnarani Marine Turtle Conservation Pond.

-If you’re interested in volunteering set a budget of around $560 per week
+If you’re interested in volunteering, set a budget of around $560 per week

 Jambiani Village

-Comprising of a few small villages, it’s a quieter destination but has many restaurants, hotels, and guest houses.
+Comprising a few small villages, it’s a quieter destination but has many restaurants, hotels, and guest houses.

 It’s also known for its local seaweed farming activities, and locals are only too happy to share their knowledge about this vital source of agriculture.